 At Senszio, we keep alive the ancient art of bespoke tailoring, yet always keep it current with a selection of contemporary men’s styles.

+Well after the wool is harvested from sheep and fabric is spun and woven into fabric and supplied to us is when we take over the next steps of the process.
 The tailoring process begins with the cut and strike.
 Our cutter uses your measurements (which we store) to construct and cut a paper pattern – which we store for many years – consisting of five templates.
 We place the pattern on the fabric and it’s ‘striked’ (cut).

 The master tailor then receives the pattern and the fabric, plus the lining, the collar, canvas and Melton, the body-panel materials, and the buttons and button-hole twist.